Nalubaale Hydroelectric Power Station: Location

-The dam sits across the Nile River between the town of Jinja, in Jinja District and the town of Njeru in Buikwe District, approximately 85 km, by road, east of Kampala, Uganda's capital and largest city.
+The dam sits across the Nile River between the town of Jinja, in Jinja District approximately 85 km, by road, east of Kampala, Uganda's capital and largest city.

 History

 Before the construction of the dam, water levels on Lake Victoria were moderated by a natural rock dam on the north side of the lake.
 Rising lake waters would spill over the natural dam into the White Nile, which flows through Uganda, South Sudan, Sudan, and Egypt before emptying into the Mediterranean Sea.
 When water levels dropped too low, flow into the river ceased.

 In 1947, Charles Redvers Westlake, an English engineer, reported to the Colonial Government of Uganda recommending the construction of a hydroelectric dam at Owen Falls near the city of Jinja.
 This led to the establishment of the Uganda Electricity Board (UEB), with Westlake as its first chairman.
-A treaty between Uganda and Egypt ensured that the natural flow of the Nile would not be altered by the dam.
+A treaty between Uganda and Egypt ensured that the dam would not alter the natural flow of the Nile.
 The consultant engineer on the project was Sir Alexander Gibb & Partners.
 Eighty thousand tons of plant and construction materials (including 36,000 tons of cement) were shipped out from Europe in the difficult post-war period.
 They were then hauled 1200 km by rail from Mombasa to Jinja.
 The dam was completed in three years, ahead of schedule in 1954, submerging Ripon Falls.

 It supplies electricity to Uganda and parts of neighbouring Kenya and Tanzania.
 Maintenance and availability of the station declined seriously during the government of Idi Amin.

 The rating of the Nalubaale power station is 180 megawatts (MW).
 Originally it was designed for ten turbines rated at 15 MW each (for a total of 150 MW.
 The station was refurbished in the 1990s to repair the accumulated wear from a decade of civil disorder.
 During the repairs, the output power of the generators was increased, bringing the Nalubaale Power Complex's generating capacity to 180 MW.

 Operations

-The Uganda Government, through the Uganda Electricity Generation Company (UEGCL), a 100% parastatal, awarded a 20-year operational, management and maintenance concession to Eskom Uganda Limited, a subsidiary of Eskom, the South African energy company, to cover both Nalubaale Power Station and the adjacent Kiira Power Station.
+The Uganda Government, through the Uganda Electricity Generation Company (UEGCL), a 100 percent parastatal, awarded a 20-year operational, management and maintenance concession to Eskom Uganda Limited, a subsidiary of Eskom, the South African energy company, to cover both Nalubaale Power Station and the adjacent Kiira Power Station.
 The concession agreement commenced in 2002.
 The electricity generated here, is sold to the Uganda Electricity Transmission Company Limited (UETCL), the authorized single buyer.
-UETCL in turn sells the power to Umeme, the energy distributor.
+UETCL in turn sells the power to UEDCL, the energy distributor.

+On 31 March 2023, the 20-year concession with Eskom for both dams expired and was not renewed.
+Uganda Electricity Generation Company Limited (UEGCL) took over the management of the power stations and absorbed 93 percent of Eskom Uganda staff, effective 1 April 2023.